nkb-bd/matrix-pre-loader/readme.txt

 Matrix Pre Loader allows you to easily add loading animation to your website

 == Description ==
 Add your own image, gif or pre loaded loading animation, set where to show this loading animation.
 A matrix style loader is also available.
+I will kee updating plugin if some one finds it useful for their website.
 [Follow plugin development on Github.](https://github.com/nkb-bd/matrix-pre-loader/)